Turkey Global Business Entities Guide Turkey Limited Company - Limited Şirket (Ltd. Şti.)

 How are shares issued? (including information on payment obligations, registration requirements)

-The shares are issued pursuant to capital increase which must be adopted by the General Meeting of Shareholders and the relevant article in the AoI must be amended.
+1 The shares are issued pursuant to the registration of the initial capital or the capital increase, as applicable, with the relevant Commercial Registry.
+If there is a capital increase, the General Meeting of Shareholders must adopt a resolution and the relevant article in the AoI must be amended.
 The capital cannot be increased until the previous share capital is paid in full.
-The shares are issued upon registration of the capital increase.
 The newly issued shares and the holders of such shares must be recorded in the share ledger of the company.
+2 The share capital subscribed in cash must be paid within a two (2) year period following registration of the company.
+If applicable, the share premiums must be paid in full before registration.

 Further information on equity contributions, e.g., non-cash payments on shares, (share premium) contributions without issuances of shares, can partially paid shares/ownership interests be permitted and what are the restrictions on them?